Double machine learning to estimate the effects of multiple treatments and their interactions: Introduction

 In this article, we address these limitations by presenting a DML partial linear model (Section \ref{sec: DML PLR}) that accommodates (1) multiple treatments assigned simultaneously, (2) treatment interactions, and (3) treatments of varying types (binary, categorical, and continuous).
 To our knowledge, this is the first work to leverage machine learning methods for the robust estimation of causal effects involving both multiple treatments and their interactions.

-Related work on such settings remains limited, and most of them overlook the presence of treatment interactions. \citet{siddique2019causal} studied effect estimation for multiple concurrent treatments but still treated the combination of treatments as a multi-valued categorical variable. \citet{wang2019blessings, wang2021proxy} proposed the de-confounder, focusing on causal identification for multiple treatments with unobserved confounders.
+Several previous studies examine multiple concurrent treatments, but interactions among treatments are usually not explicitly considered. \citet{siddique2019causal} studied effect estimation for multiple concurrent treatments but still treated the combination of treatments as a multi-valued categorical variable. \citet{wang2019blessings, wang2021proxy} proposed the de-confounder, focusing on causal identification for multiple treatments with unobserved confounders.
 From a computer science perspective, \citet{wang2024causal} reviewed complex treatment settings, including neural network-based methods for multiple treatments \citep{qian2021estimating, zou2020counterfactual, tanimoto2021regret}.

-Additionally, we describe the DML interactive model for the settings of multi-valued regimens, as detailed in Section \ref{sec: DML IRM}.
-While this setting aligns with the classic causal inference literature of multi-valued treatments, we adopt the term ``multi-valued regimen'' to better reflect its characteristics.
-See detailed description for this setting in Section~\ref{sec: notation and setting}.